satria-mitra/CASA0022-Water-Scout/README.md

 ##

 This project utilised an Arduino 1310 with LoRaWAN communication and Ultrasonic sensor to monitor the water level of the River Lea that flows below the House Mill.
 The data observed then transmitted to The Things Network and published to MQTT Client.
 A 3D visualisation web page using WebXR was built to display the water level of The House Mill in 3D scene.
-The House Mill was created by [Dr. Gai Jorayev ](https://www.ucl.ac.uk/archaeology/people/gai-jorayev) and published on [Sketchfab](https://sketchfab.com/3d-models/house-mill-in-2019-c87dd07ab29f474aa491c88bc6b4956f)
+The House Mill was created by [Dr. Gai Jorayev ](https://www.ucl.ac.uk/archaeology/people/gai-jorayev) and published on [Sketchfab](https://sketchfab.com/3d-models/house-mill-in-2019-c87dd07ab29f474aa491c88bc6b4956f).
+[The 3D visualisations web page](https://casa-0022-water-scout.vercel.app/) was hosted in the cloud for accessibility

 |                         Water Scout                           |                3D Visualisations                 |
 | :----------------------------------------------------------: | :-------------------------------------------: |